 ASIC recently announced that seven (7) SMSF auditors with independence issues were either deregistered or had a condition placed on their registration.

-It’s beyond belief that SMSF auditors continue to be pinged by the Regulator for auditing their own, or a related party,
+It’s beyond belief that SMSF auditors continue to be pinged by the Regulator for auditing their own, or a related party, fund in 2019.

 The ATO has addressed their concerns surrounding independence by announcing a renewed focus on independence breaches for SMSF auditors which include reciprocal auditing arrangements.